 Editing: my blog archives and a book description

 Watching: The Half of It on Netflix

-Playing: Hogwarts Mystery on a brand new save file because I decided to delete my Facebook
+Playing: Hogwarts Mystery, in year 1 on a brand new save file because I decided to delete my Facebook

 Earworming: the main theme from Us

 Wearing: a navy tank top dress and black shrug with white pearl earrings

 Smelling: almond sugar lip balm